 A surge protector filters out surges and spikes, and a voltage regulator maintains uniform voltage during a brownout, but a UPS keeps a computer running when there is no electrical power.
-UPS systems typically provide surge suppression and may provide voltage regulation.
+Uninterruptible Power Supply systems typically provide surge suppression and may provide voltage regulation.

-A standby UPS, also called an "offline UPS," is the most common type of UPS found in a computer or office supply store.
+A standby uninterruptible power supply, also called an "offline uninterruptible power supply," is the most common type of UPS found in a computer or office supply store.
 It draws current from the AC outlet and switches to battery within a few milliseconds after detecting a power failure.

-The line interactive UPS "interacts" with the AC power line to smooth out the waveforms and correct the rise and fall of the voltage.
+The line interactive Uninterruptible Power Supply "interacts" with the AC power line to smooth out the waveforms and correct the rise and fall of the voltage.

-The online UPS is the most advanced and most costly UPS.
+The online Uninterruptible Power Supply is the most advanced and most costly Systems.
 The inverter is continuously providing clean power from the battery, and the computer equipment is never receiving power directly from the AC outlet.
-However, online units contain cooling fans, which do make noise and may require some location planning for the home user or small office
+However, online units contain cooling fans, which do make noise and may require some location planning for the home user or small office.

-If you have any questions about UPS Systems please conact us now.
+If you have any questions about Uninterruptible Power Supply Systems please contact us now